 In SketchUp, you can set a few preferences for how the software works overall and how files are saved.
-To access these preferences, select Window > Preferences (Windows) from the menu bar.
+To access these preferences, select Window > Preferences (Windows) or SketchUp > Preferences (MacOS) from the menu bar.
 Most of these preferences are on the General pane, which you click in the sidebar on the left.
 As shown in the following figure, your options include Saving preferences at the top and Software Updates preferences at the bottom.

 Some philosophers say that naming something is the first step toward figuring out what makes that thing different from all the other things in the world.
 In a SketchUp 3D model, this idea isn’t some wishy-washy concept.
 When you use the Classifier to embed data into groups or or components, those groups or components become objects.
 When objects have names, descriptions, and so on, you can manage the details about all the classified objects.